 The plant was collected during expeditions a number of years ago, and has been in continuous cultivation.
 It is difficult in cultivation — in nature it appears mainly to grow in full sign with very high humidity, and can get very tall.
 A cultivated specimen grown by Nancy Kast is in a tall purpose-build container, illustrating the height and cultural requirements.

 The whole of the specimen shown above can be seen here.
-Plants shown as foliage-only specimens can be seen here and here, and a close-up of the reddish hairs (from which the cultivar gets its species name) here.
+Plants shown as foliage-only specimens can be seen here (a plant exhibited at the 2014 convention of the Gesneriad Society) and here, and a close-up of the reddish hairs (from which the cultivar gets its species name) here.

 It appears that this species produces a “splash cup” as a seed distribution mechanism — the seed pods open facing upwards, and when it rains the drops hit the pod or the calyces, resulting in ejection and distribution of the seeds.